erik-farmer/awesome_pkg/README.md

 Ok So that worked with the new build 0.0.1-alpha

 Going to try again with a new main function and a new release (v0.0.2)

+## Thank the lord it works
+Upgrading to the new env and then attempting to downgrade both work with different messages.
+This is a lovely point to stop...

+The next iteration of this will need some dependencies to package but we can tackle that another day.